 In 2002, NetWorld endured the dot-com implosion, and in 2008, the recession decimated the advertising market, driving it to its worst year in in five decades.
 Since NetWorld was an online advertising company, the market forces against it were strong – but the company focused on its Web-based business model and continued growing nevertheless.

-Rebranded as Networld Media Group in 2012, the Louisville, Ky.-based company has more than 40 employees in five states, publishes 10 websites and hosts five exclusive, C-level events.
+Rebranded as Networld Media Group in 2012, the Louisville, Ky.-based company has more than 40 employees in five states, publishes 11 websites and hosts four exclusive, C-level events.
 Harper became CEO in 2014.
-Since then the company has launched a new association, several new summits and a new site covering the virtual currency market.
+Since then the company has launched a new association, several new summits and websites.

 Networld’s current business model resembles the original 1999 strategy of launching and managing news and information sites in vertical industries.
 Now the company also produces custom media such as white papers, videos and research reports, and recently launched Networld Press, a new division focused on building custom content sites for third-party clients.

 In 2015 Networld became debt-free, positioning it to explore equity investment and M&A activity.
 Further growth will come from aggressive summit expansion, reengineered Web sites and new product lines.